fiskr/lesen/README.md

 - Add command line option for directing output to a file, like `curl`'s `-o`

-- Modularize the logic, break them out into independent modules to be referenced by both scripts
+- Possibly modularize the logic, breaking it out into independent modules to be referenced by both scripts

+- build a tool to aid in merging changes to code or documentation that were not made in the corresponding literate file, helping integrate literate programming in teams where not everyone is "literate".

+- implement an eliding feature to permit tagging certain blocks to be ignored when producing output - this would permit a sort of commenting feature tailored to your own standards.
+See [noweb's elide feature](https://www.cs.tufts.edu/~nr/noweb/FAQ.html#toc7), where, for example, you can ignore blocks that start with "comment:" with the filter flag: `noweave -filter elide comment:* ...`